neckberg/needles-notion/designs/sampler-santa/description-full.md

 - DMC floss: 311, 352, 647, 844, 945, 975, 3852 and White (two skeins)
 - Gentle Art Threads: Cranberry (five skeins), Bayberry and Shutter Green Additional craft supplies for finishing Sampler Santa are listed on the chart.

-## Finishing Tips
-Here is a photo showing the side and back views of Sampler Santa and Mrs. Santa.